John Langdon Down: Early career

-Later career
+Royal Earlswood Hospital

 Down decided to transform Earlswood, a large institution which had its origins in two pioneering institutions set up in Highgate and Colchester, while he took his MB in London, won the gold medal in physiology and took his MRCP and MD degrees.
 He was elected Assistant Physician to the London Hospital and continued to live at Earlswood and practice there and in London.

-He and his wife Mary transformed Earlswood from a place of horror where patients were subject to corporal punishment and kept in dirty conditions and unschooled, to a happy place where all punishment was forbidden and replaced with kindness and rewards, the patients' dignity was valued and they were taught horse riding, gardening, crafts and elocution.
+Before Down and his wife, Mary, transformed Earlswood, it contained horrible conditions where patients were subject to corporal punishment, kept in dirty conditions, and unschooled.
+The duo banned punishment and replaced with kindness and rewards, the patients' dignity was valued and they were taught horse riding, gardening, crafts and elocution.
 Down restructured the administration of the Asylum and started a regimen of stimulation, good food, and occupational training.